 Captive Reared Snowy Plover Program

-In collaboration with the Bolsa Chica Ecological Reserve, and under the supervision and authority of the US Fish and Wildlife Service, abandoned Western Snowy Plover eggs found on the wetlands, are captive reared at our facility and then released into the wild.
+Under the supervision and authority of the US Fish and Wildlife Service, abandoned Western Snowy Plover eggs are captive reared at our facility and then released into the wild.
 The Western Snowy Plover is a threatened/endangered species.

 Oiled Wildlife Care Program